Hard Rock Hotel & Casino Biloxi

-The Hard Rock Hotel and Casino Biloxi is a casino and resort in Biloxi, Mississippi, United States.
-It is owned by Gaming and Leisure Properties and operated by Bally's Corporation, under franchise from Hard Rock International.
-It opened in 2007.
+Hard Rock Hotel & Casino Biloxi is an integrated resort in Biloxi, Mississippi, United States.
+It is owned by Gaming and Leisure Properties and operated by Bally's Corporation, formerly Twin River Worldwide Holdings, under franchise from Hard Rock International.
+The resort opened on July 7, 2007.
+The property features the Royal Tower, and, added in early 2014, the Platinum Tower.